2019 Best Online Colleges for History Degrees

-While there isn't a specific programmatic accrediting agency for history degree programs, many online schools that have received accreditation do offer history degrees.
 The Council for Higher Education Accreditation and the US Department of Education formally recognize several regional accrediting agencies and provide databases of accredited schools on their websites for prospective students.
 Please visit the Guide to Online Schools accreditation hub for more information about how accreditation works and why it's important.

 Online history degrees help students develop critical thinking skills and a broad understanding of culture.
 Because of this, a history degree can open up many possible careers in fields such as education, consulting, law, business, financial services, government institutions, and non-profit administrations.
 A few examples of potential career options for people with history degrees include teaching history at the middle or high school level, history professor, journalist, librarian, museum curator, and travel writer.

 - Archivists, Curators, and Museum Workers.
 Occupational Outlook Handbook.
 Bureau of Labor Statistics of the US Department of Labor.
 Accessed February 22, 2018. http://www.bls.gov/ooh/education-training-and-library/curators-museum-technicians-and-conservators.htm.